“The most powerful relationship you will ever have is the relationship with yourself.” ~ Steve Maraboli

 Ever since I was 9, I knew I’m an introvert who loves to wear black and only black, eat chips with yogurt and read the so-called BL novels.
 And I know I’ll probably stay as one for life.

 If you’re an introvert like me, you may have all sorts of questions like will I ever have good friends, will I ever be successful if I’m not a people person, will I ever be happy if I end up alone and so on.

 But looking at where I’m today, a passionate writer and you probably can’t imagine, a community manager, they’re not likely to come true.

-So, here are the 7 Ways to Strengthen Your Relationship With Yourself:
+7 Easy Ways to Strengthen Your Relationship With Yourself

 Back when I was studying at McGill, every morning when I was walking down Sherbrooke, I would listen to songs on my iPad, hum to the beat and dance all the way into the classroom.